JoshuaGrams/philtre2d/doc/objects/Object.md

 -------

 ### Object.setVisible(self, visible)
 Will show or hide the object.
-Invisible objects will still get update() calls, but their transform will not be updated, and they will not be drawn.
+Invisible objects and their children will not be drawn, but they will still get `updateTransform` and `update` calls.

 ### Object.call(self, func_name, ...)
 Attempts to call the named function on the object and any scripts that object may have.